HV-18/HV-18/README.md

 ## 🙋🏻‍♂️ **About Me**

 > *Backend-focused B.Tech Computer Science candidate (Class of 2026) with expertise in system architecture, API development, and database optimization.
-Skilled in designing scalable distributed systems and implementing RESTful services using Node.js and MongoDB.*
+Skilled in designing scalable distributed systems and implementing RESTful services MongoDB.*

 <br>